 37 Day Money-Back Guarantee!

-The smaller 2x5 inch size is great for necks, elbows, wrists, head and limbs.
+The smaller 3.5 Tri-Fit size is great for necks, elbows, wrists, head, and limbs.

-The medium 4x4 inch size is perfect for shoulders, menstrual pain, back, legs or knees.
+The medium 4.5 Tri-Fit size is perfect for backs, shoulders, menstrual pain, legs, or knees.

 A story about Feet and the trouble they get into